These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Aronia spp.

-Chokeberries have a darker color and can easily be mistaken for blueberries for their size and shape.
+Chokeberries have a darker color and can easily be mistaken for blueberries due to their size and shape.
 Popular in wetlands and forests, these berries have remarkable antioxidant content, making them fit for culinary purposes.

 10. Juniper Berries